Sunday, November 30, 2025

 In 1842, Fremont sets out on his first expedition.
 Unable to hire Jim Bridger or another well-known guide, he hires Christopher 'Kit' Carson (Rip Torn).
 Carson proves to be an outstanding guide and a lifelong friend.
 While mapping the Oregon Trail, they happen upon Jim Bridger (Ben Johnson).
 Bridger says to go back or take a different route; the local tribe is up in arms.
 Fremont will not be dissuaded and rides directly into the Indian camp.

 The first episode of a miniseries from 1986, it is headed by Mr. Miniseries himself.
 It does an excellent job of painting the era and showing the life of Fremont.
-Many historical figures appear, some with little more than a brief cameo (Senator John Crittenden, Jim Bridger, Provost) and others get bigger roles (Maria Crittenden, Stephen Watts Kearney, Edward 'Ned' Kern, Karl Preuss, Joseph 'Papa Joe' Nicollet).
+Many historical figures appear, some with little more than a brief cameo (Senator John Crittenden, Jim Bridger, Provost) and others get bigger roles (Maria Crittenden, Stephen Watts Kearny, Edward 'Ned' Kern, Karl Preuss, Joseph 'Papa Joe' Nicollet).
 Where many such adaptations use fictional characters around the core of historic ones, this production followed the history.
 David Nevin, who wrote the novel, has good attention to detail in his historical stories.

 The series combines the first (1842) and second (1843) expeditions into one.
 Likewise, the break between Jessie and her father was mended in short order (before Fremont left for his first expedition) while it lasts until the final episode of the miniseries.